Spicy Golden Salsa

-Over the summer a harvest of gold cherry tomatoes radiated their bright warmth through my garden.
+Over the summer a harvest of yellow cherry tomatoes radiated their bright warmth through my garden.
 While Amado made his snack-time skewers with mozzarella, mini tomatoes, and basil, I experimented with my golden treasure trove of tomatoes and produced a salsa that’s to die for.

-It is a play on my Tangy Tomatillo Salsa, but has a sweet twist and I absolutely love its vibrant yellow hue.
-There is a simple sense of satisfaction I get from transforming something I’ve grown into something that is so pleasing to the palate.
-While you’re whipping up a batch of this salsa, you might as well fry up your own corn tortilla chips, too!
+It is a play on my Tangy Tomatillo Salsa, but this salsa amarilla has a sweet twist and I absolutely love its vibrant orangish yellow hue.
+There is a simple sense of satisfaction I get from transforming something that I’ve grown into something that is so pleasing to the palate, as is the case with this yellow cherry tomato salsa.

 WHY I LOVE THIS RECIPE

-Easy to make: with minimal prep and a few ingredients, you can make a delicious salsa in about 10 minutes.
+- Easy to make: With minimal prep and a few ingredients, you can make a delicious salsa in about 10 minutes.

-Unique flavor: the tanginess in this salsa makes it perfect to top tacos and every style of egg.
+- Unique flavor:The tanginess in this salsa makes it perfect to top tacos and every style of egg.

 INGREDIENTS